rupeshbug/personal-blog/src/pages/posts/feature-engineering.md

 ### A. Imputation

 Imputation is the process of filling in missing values in our data.
 Missing values are common in datasets, and many machine-learning algorithms cannot handle them.
 There are different techniques that can be used for imputation, including mean imputation, median imputation, and mode imputation.

-Mean imputation involves filling in missing values with the mean value of the feature.
-Median imputation, on the other hand, involves filling in missing values with the median value of the feature.
-Mode imputation is used for categorical data and involves filling in missing values with the mode (most common/frequent) value of the feature.
+- **Mean Imputation**: Filling in missing values with the mean value of the feature.
+- **Median Imputation**: Filling in missing values with the median value of the feature.
+- **Mode Imputation**: Used for categorical data, filling in missing values with the mode (most common) value of the feature.

+**Practical Tip**: Median imputation is more robust to outliers than mean imputation.

 ### B. Scaling

 Scaling is a technique used to scale numerical variables so that they have the same range.
 This can improve the performance of machine learning models because many algorithms are sensitive to the scale of the features.
-Common scaling techniques include standardization and normalization.

-Normalization is a technique used to scale numerical data into a common range, typically between 0 and 1, in order to remove any biases and inconsistencies in the data.
-Standardization involves transforming the feature so that it has a mean of 0 and a standard deviation of 1.
-Normalization and standardization are done to ensure that features with large numerical values do not dominate the model's learning process.
-When features have varying ranges, units, and scales, the model may give more weight and importance to features with higher values, resulting in incorrect predictions.
+- **Normalization**: Scaling numerical data to a user-defined range like between 0 to 1.
+- **Standardization**: Transforming the feature so that it has a mean of 0 and a standard deviation of 1.

+**Note**: Scaling is particularly important for algorithms like SVM and KNN that rely on distance measurements.

 ### C. One-Hot Encoding